lukebergmann/TwO-MathGame/planning.md

 ##### PLAYER(name, lives)
 * The 'PLAYER' class will keep track player object, and how many lives they have remaining.

-* Each player object should have a attr_accessor for their name at the begining of the game
+* Each player object should have a attr_accessor for their name at the beginning of the game

 * Each player object must be initialized with 3 lives to begin with. - Initialize - attr_accessor